twitchlib

 }

-To use Twichlib.API we will necessarily need the ClientId and the Secret that we have obtained when registering our App.
-With these values we will generate a connection Token in order to use the API.
+To use TwitchLib.API we will necessarily need the ClientId and Secret we obtained when registering our App.
+With these values we will generate a connection Token to be able to use the API.

 Console.WriteLine("Twitchlib API demo");